gheorghina/vsc-landingpage/_posts/2023-10-09-cool-winter.md

 ![](/images/blog/Cool%20Winter/mood_board.png)

 The Cool Winter color palette is a striking collection of colors characterized by cool undertones, deep and saturated hues, and a sense of dramatic contrast.
 This palette draws inspiration from the crisp, cool, and serene qualities of the winter season.
-Here's an overview of the key characteristics and themes that define the Cool Winter color palette:
+Here's an overview of the key characteristics and themes that define the Cool Winter color palette.

+### Characteristics

+### Colors

 **Cool and Crisp Undertones**: At the core of the Cool Winter palette are cool undertones that give the colors a refreshing and icy quality.
 These cool undertones make the palette distinct from other seasonal palettes.